louiz/biboumi/doc/biboumi.md

 `log_level`

   Indicate what type of log messages to write in the logs.
 Values can be from 0 to 3.
-  0 is debug, 1 is info, 2 is warnig, 3 is error.
+0 is debug, 1 is info, 2 is warning, 3 is error.
+The default is 0, but a more practical value for production use is 1.

 USAGE
 -----